“I know a painting so evanescent that it is seldom viewed at all, except by some wandering deer.”

 Leopold chose well when he used the painting metaphor to describe the sand county of the Wisconsin River.
 With golden sand bars, picturesque bluffs lining each side of the valley, and lush shorelines with a thick green tree canopy the Wisconsin River resembles a 92 mile French Impressionist masterpiece.

 Wildlife is often a meter for the quality of an outdoor adventure.
 The richness of bird, plant, and animal life on the Wisconsin River is impressive.
-Mammals often seen on the river include Beaver, White-tailed Deer, and Coyote.
+Mammals often seen on the river include beaver, white-tailed deer, and coyote.

-The bird life is off the charts here.
-Laughter from the Pileated Woodpecker echoes from the woods.
-The Belted Kingfisher chatters as it cruises the shorelines or hovers in the air before it dives and catches a minnow.
-Great Blue Heron quietly loom on dead falls waiting for a fish or toad.
-The Sandhill Crane croaks like someone who swallowed a wind chime as it floats down into one of the river estuaries or sandbars.
+The sandhill crane croaks like someone who swallowed a wind chime as it floats down into one of the river estuaries or sandbars.
 The woods along the Wisconsin maybe the state’s best for abundance of birds, but the king of the river in the avian world is the Bald Eagle.

 River camping on the Wisconsin River is a recreation that appeals to all ages.
 This makes a trip on the river a wonderful family excursion.

 As noted earlier, the river is a 92 mile beach and also a 92 mile sandbox.
-There is no one that loves a beach and a sand box more than children.
-When children are happy and occupied and can frolic on their own then one will also find happy adults.
-Free from having to entertain the young ones adults are able to sit around the campfire and enjoy the experience.
-Just be sure the children swimming have life vests as the river can be dangerous despite its peaceful soft flow.
+There is no one that loves a beach and a sandbox more than children.
+Where one finds happy occupied children who can frolic on their own then one will also find contented adults.

 The camping along the river is not just great for families as young adults can enjoy the trip as well.
-Camping with friends is a great back drop to where young people can socialize face-to-face and leave behind the social networks of facebook and I-phones.
+Camping with friends is a great back drop to where young people can socialize face-to-face and leave behind the social networks of Facebook and iphones.

 To inquire about renting canoes call Wisconsin River Outings at 1-866-412-2663.
+They offer rentals for overnight and for a day trip.

 Wow!
 What a great piece.
 Your love of the Wisconsin wilderness is very contagious.
 BTW did you know that Aldo Leopold spent time in New Mexico (and being the person that he was left strong, positive impressions).
 I hope to see more in this series!
 Keep up the goodwork.